PhillRob/NDVI-auto-processing/README.md

 - last winter
 - since the beginning of time to last dataset

-The scirpt is set to check for new data and comparing it to the latest results stored locally.
+The script checks for new data and compares the latest available data it to the latest results stored locally.
 If new data is available an email is generated with the results and maps.
+A crontab command allows to run this daily and provide the email results if new data is published.